Kfar Haruv: Geography

 The kibbutz is located on the edge of the cliffs 315 m above sea level (about 525 m above the Sea of Galilee) and 2 km east of the sea.

 History

 Antiquity

 The site is associated with the ancient Jewish village of Kefar Harub (כפר חרוב).
-Located in the territory of Hippos, it was mentioned in both the Tosefta and the Jerusalem Talmud.
+Located in the territory of Hippos, it was mentioned in both the Mosaic of Rehob, the Tosefta and the Jerusalem Talmud.

-A village called Kfar Yahrib is mentioned in the 3rd century Mosaic of Rehob.
+The village is recorded as Kapar Haribos (Καπαρ Ηαριβου) in the Diocletianic boundary stones corpus, dated to c.
+300 CE.

 Ottoman era

-Later an Arab village, Kafr Harib, existed at the south edge of the current settlement's built-up area.
+Kafr Harib, existed at the south edge of the current settlement's built-up area.
 Kafr Harib appeared in Ottoman tax registers in 1596 as a village in the Nahiya of Jawlan Garbi in the Qada of Hawran.
 It had a population of 5 Muslim households and 7 bachelors and paid taxes on wheat, barley and goats or beehives.
 In 1888, Gottlieb Schumacher described it as a village of 70 stone and mud huts with about 200 "affable and hospitable" inhabitants, who ran an excellent bee industry in addition to cultivation.